-- Google search.
+Google search.
 Yes, you can even do a good old google search.
-Type in the search field, “counselor, therapist, psychologist specializing in codependency in Cleveland”.
+Type in the search field, “couples counseling”, "marriage counseling", "marriage counselor", "relationship counseling" or just "counselor".
 Fill in the blank for whatever issue you might be seeking assistance with.

 I hope this has been beneficial to you in finding the right counselor in Cleveland.
-If you are still feeling perplexed, feel free to call me at (440) 836-3186 for a free 15-minute consultation.
+If you are still feeling perplexed, feel free to call me at for a free 15-minute consultation.
 I’d be happy to hear about what is going on and connect you to the right person.
-If you are looking for help with codependency or relationship issues, you can read more about how I can help here.
+If you are looking for help with women's or couples issues, you can read more about how I can help here.